BryceAllen613/262/todo-v101/README.txt

-This is my lab 04 submission.
-The code I edited is located in src/app/home/ home.page.html.
+This is my lab 05 submission.
+I added a multiple directories, interfaces, classes and other file.

-There was not much to do for this lab.
-I already had some experience via working on the homework with ionic projects and how to get them started, build them, and make them run.
-This lab, for me, was more of a recap.
+Ionic is becoming more and more useful as time goes on but I am still confused about the necessity of all the subdirectories and files that we have not touched yet.
+I hope we can cover this in future classes.

-I am becoming more and more confident using Ionic and typescript.
-The HTML files, however, are a lot of fun to work with.
-And I hope I can get some front end development experience with html in the future.
+A screenshot of the running app is in the parent directory (todo-v101) titiled lab05Screenshot

 Bryce